-In the world of retail sometimes a business does not succeed or encounters issues matching the timeline of sales outlined in their Co-Op.
+In the world of retail, sometimes a business does not succeed or encounters issues matching the timeline of sales outlined in their Co-Op.
 They might be trying to leverage the wrong sales channel, might miss the prime season for selling, or maybe a competitor put out a better product.
 Whatever the reason, when the Co-Op does not perform according to expectations Kickfurther follows a process that gives buyers control over what happens next.
 There are four primary ways a Co-Op can go off track prior to cancellation by the buyers, they include:

 1.)
 Reports sales for any sales period set that, when taken cumulatively with all other previously reported sales, is less than the sum of all the estimated sales amounts for all other previous sales periods plus 50% of the estimated sales amount for the current sales period (the “Sales Report Troubled Amount”).
 However, you can pay Kickfurther the difference between the actual invoice amounts and the Sales Report Troubled Amount within fourteen days of the invoice being issued for the sales period to avoid going into troubled status,

 2.)
 Business makes a payment for any Payout Date identified in Exhibit B that when taken cumulatively with all other payments, is less than the sum of all previous estimated paybacks prior to such Payout Date plus 50% of the current estimated payback for such Payout Date,

 3.)
 Business does not provide a Inventory Report by no later than fourteen days after the Reporting Day,

 4.)
 Business does not provide payment, in full, for invoiced or reported sales for any Sales Period or Inventory Report within fourteen days after the corresponding Payment Due Date set forth in Exhibit B or once the payment term has elapsed after the report is made if the Co-Op has passed its estimated Completion Date, or

 5.)
 If KF has not received the Total Payout Amount with fourteen days after the Completion Date.